sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ### Additional Nodepools

 Additional node pools can be created separate from the default nodepool.
-This is done with the `nodepool` variable which is a map of objects.
+This is done with the `node_pools` variable which is a map of objects.
 Each nodepool requires the following variables
 | Name | Description | Type | Notes |
 | :--- | ---: | ---: | ---: |
 | machine_type | Type of the nodepool VMs | string | |